Cito/omnivore-export/README.md

 read-it-later solution written in Python.

-Its main purpose is to create a backup of all links saved in Omnivore, as long as the Omnivore app stil lacks an export function.
+Its main purpose is to create a backup of all links saved in Omnivore, as long as the Omnivore app still lacks an export function.

 To run this script, you need to install [gql](https://github.com/graphql-python/gql) with httpx support first: